kgx/control-hub-api-examples/migrate-jobs/README.md

 ```

-The script reports on Data Collectors with matching labels and finds the four active ```prod``` Jobs with five active Pipelines (including both instances of the 'Weather Raw to Refined' pipeline, running on two different Data Collectors).
+The script reports on Data Collectors with matching labels and finds the four  ```active``` Jobs with five running pipelines (including both instances of the 'Weather Raw to Refined' pipeline, running on two different Data Collectors).

 ## Running the script